Critical standards for TRA members

 TRA Technical Committee statement on Eurocode 5 implementation - June 2018

-On 1 July 2018 the trussed rafter industry completes the final stage of the transition to a total Eurocode 5 (EC5) design solution for its products.
+On 1 July 2018 the UK trussed rafter industry completes the final stage of the transition to a total Eurocode 5 (EC5) design solution for its products.

 On 1 January 2018, the use of the BS5268 design code was withdrawn by systems and UK fabricators for all new projects, with EC5 becoming the new reference standard.